JoseMiguelRodriguezR/MyNotes-Flutter/README.md

 Application developed using Dart, a programming language developed by Google, designed for web, server, mobile, and desktop application development.
 Its main goal is to provide a robust and efficient language for creating modern and reactive user interfaces.

 This is a notes web and mobile application.
-Somo of its most important functionalities are:
+Some of its most important functionalities are:
 - Cloud registration and user verification via email.
 - User login and logout of the application.
 - Creation, editing, deletion, and sharing of notes.